 Tulips belong to the genus Tulipa in the lily family (Liliaceae).
-There are over 3000 different varieties of cultivated Tulips and around 100 species of this plant.
+There are around 100 species and over 3000 different varieties of cultivated Tulips.
 They grow wild in Central Asia, through Siberia to China.

 White Tulips symbolize purity, orange Tulips symbolize energy and passion, while purple Tulips mean royalty.